 The ISF Judicial Internship offers a unique opportunity for first year law students to intern or extern with a district, state, or federal judge.
-The internship is an 8-week partner program with Just The Beginning, a pipeline organization that promotes diversity in the law profession and judiciary.
+The internship is an 8-week program that promotes diversity in the law profession and judiciary.
 ISF Law Scholars are eligible to apply for Spring, Summer, or Fall and receive a $2,500 stipend.

 A Pipeline Program

 In partnership with Just The Beginning, the ISF Judicial Internship is an 8-week, highly selective, nonpartisan program devoted to promoting and encouraging diversity and inclusion in the field of law.
 Whether interning or externing in Summer, Fall, or Spring semester, interns will gain real-world experience in the courtrooms and chambers of federal and state appellate judges, federal district judges, and federal bankruptcy and magistrate judges.

 The ISF Judicial Internship aims to expose first-year American Muslim students to the privileges and responsibilities of working in judge's chambers.
 Interns will have the opportunity to draft bench memoranda, judicial orders, and opinions on a variety of substantive matters, including motions to dismiss, motions for summary judgment, magistrate judge reports, and habeas corpus petitions.